aaronpowell/aaronpowell.github.io/src/content/posts/2008-10-06-the-difference-between-client-and-server.md

 This is a massively subjective question it really comes down to what you are familiar with and what you want to do.
 </p>
 <p>
-I'm a Microsoft AJAX and jQuery fan, especially since the past weeks annoucement that Microsoft will be supporting jQuery along side their own framework (sweet!), I like the design pattern of Microsoft AJAX (which is built heavily on the prototype framework) but that comes back to being a .NET developer, I'm use to namespaces, classes and interfaces.
+I'm a Microsoft AJAX and jQuery fan, especially since the past weeks announcement that Microsoft will be supporting jQuery along side their own framework (sweet!), I like the design pattern of Microsoft AJAX (which is built heavily on the prototype framework) but that comes back to being a .NET developer, I'm use to namespaces, classes and interfaces.
 All of which the MS framework brings in.
 </p>
 <p>
 But jQuery is fantastic in animation, plugin library and an awesome set of selectors.